dagster-io/dagster/docs/sections/tutorial/testing.rst

     $ pytest hello_cereal.py

-Note: pytest tests are typically in files prefixed with `test_`.
-However in order to simplify the tutorial we have them in the same file.
+Note: by convention, pytest tests are typically kept in separate files prefixed with ``test_``.
+We've put them in the same file just to simplify the tutorial code.

 Obviously, in production we'll often execute pipelines in a parallel, streaming way that doesn't admit this kind of API, which is intended to enable local tests like this.